-The ISS represents an integral component of the O2k-FluoRespirometer, for siphoning off medium and cleaning solutions from the O2k-Chambers.
-Media containing living cells, tissues or microorganisms, various inhibitors, uncouplers and mixtures of proteins and substrates are safely disposed off in the 2-litre waste bottle.
+The ISS represents an integral component of the O2k-FluoRespirometer, for siphoning off medium and cleaning solutions from the O2k-chambers.
+Media containing living cells, tissues, microorganisms, various inhibitors, uncouplers, and mixtures of proteins and substrates are safely disposed of in the 2-litre waste bottle.